 5) Have you ever told a person with a visible disability that you don’t even notice it because they are so smart, nice, attractive etc?

-I am not a sensitive person (in general), nor am I a withering wall flower.
+I am not a sensitive person (in general), nor am I a withering wallflower.
 I tend to speak up when something bothers me.
-That said, over the years, there have been comments made (or overheard), looks I’ve received, access I’ve been denied, judgements and assumptions from people and ways I’ve been treated and seen other people treated, that I have stuck with me.
+That said, over the years, there have been comments made (or overheard), looks I’ve received, access I’ve been denied, judgments and assumptions from people and ways I’ve been treated and seen other people treated, that I have stuck with me.